The role that good marketing and sales strategies play in the success of any consumer-driven business can’t be overstated.

 It is difficult if not impossible to employ advanced digital strategies and marketing tactics if a business doesn’t hire or outsource to people with the right experience and/or skill-set.

-Paul Mabray, chief executive of Emetry.io, a long time advocate of digital transformation in the industry as well as leader in data analytics technology, makes the realistic observation that: “We pay far less than comparable industries, and despite having so many people interested in working in wine, the lower pay repels so many different people who could have been transformative to our industry.”
+Paul Mabray, chief executive of Emetry.io, a long-time advocate of digital transformation in the industry as well as a leader in data analytics technology, makes the realistic observation that: “We pay far less than comparable industries, and despite having so many people interested in working in wine, the lower pay repels so many different people who could have been transformative to our industry.”

 He adds: “Often, we hire the B, C, or even D-level talent because they are willing to take less money for the opportunity to work in wine.
 Further, the most talented people who do join our industry after 18 months when they realise they can’t affect change – or that free wine (a perk of the job) won’t fill the gas tank.”

-Taylor Eason, of Cork and Fork Digital Media, agrees: “In [wine industry] marketing, there are so many different specialties, it’s difficult to hire one person who is a one-size-fits-all.
+Taylor Eason, of Cork and Fork Digital Media, agrees: “In [wine industry] marketing, there are so many different specialities, it’s difficult to hire one one-size-fits-all person.
 Good digital marketers are expensive.
-Outsourcing digital is easier and cheaper than hiring a full time in-house person.
+Outsourcing digital is easier and cheaper than hiring a full-time in-house person.
 My advice to any winery is to hire a mid-level manager in-house who has an understanding of digital marketing, and then outsource the bulk of the digital work to an outside agency or consultant who knows the wine business.”

 4. Not Communicating with or Leveraging Current Customers and Contacts in the Right Ways